Apply for a License

 - Board Secretary

-Members of the armed forces and their families are often more affected than other groups by licensing restrictions because of frequent relocations to fulfill orders.
+Members of the armed forces and their families are often more affected than other groups by licensing restrictions because of frequent relocations.
 To ease this burden, the Utah Legislature has authorized certain fee waivers and license exemptions for qualifying military personnel and military spouses.

 License Fee Waivers

-Qualifying licensees, who wish to maintain their license but who are not currently practicing in the profession, can apply for inactive status.
+Qualifying licensees who wish to maintain their license but who are not currently practicing in the profession can apply for inactive status.
 In some cases, changing a license to inactive status will remove certain CE requirements.
-The Utah Legislature has authorized fee waivers for qualifying military service members who change their license to inactive status or who renew an inactive license.
+Qualifying military service members who change their license to inactive status or who renew an inactive license can submit a fee waiver.
 Please note that not all professions have inactive status as an option.
 To check if your profession has inactive license status, refer to Utah Administrative Rule R156-1-305.
 Full-time active duty service members can download the fee waiver request form for inactive status here.

 Licensing for Military Spouses

 Spouses of military service members stationed in Utah are permitted to work in licensed professions without obtaining a Utah license as long as they possess an active license from another state or territory of the United States.
-Since this benefit for military spouses is relatively new, you may need to explain to employers or the public who ask that your out-of-state license is valid because you are a spouse of an active duty service member.
-To help you, the Division has created a verification letter which you can show your employer or the public that explains this exemption.
+Military spouses may need to explain this little-known benefit to an employer or member of the public questioning whether an out-of-state license is valid.
+To help, the Division has created a verification letter military spouses can use to show an employer or member of the public that explains this exemption.
 Download the verification letter here.

 Are you struggling with PTSD, depression, suicidal thoughts, or addiction?